Vaccination policy: Trust in vaccination

 Trust in vaccines and in the health system is an important element of public health programs that aim to deliver life-saving vaccines.
 Trust in vaccination and health care is an important indicator of government work and the effectiveness of the social policy.
 The success in overcoming diseases and in vaccination depends on the level of trust in vaccines and health care.
 The lack of trust in vaccines and immunization programs can lead to vaccine refusal, risking disease outbreaks, and challenging immunization goals in high- and low-income settings.
 Today, the medical and scientific communities obviously face a big challenge where vaccines are concerned, namely enhancing the trust with which the general public regards the entire endeavor.
 Indeed, earning the public's trust in public health is a big challenge.
 Accurately, studying the trust in vaccines, and understanding the factors that affect the reduction of trust, allows authorities to build an effective vaccine campaign and communication strategies to fight the disease.
 Trust is a key parameter to work with before and while undertaking any vaccine campaigns.
 The state is responsible for providing smart communication, and to inform a population about diseases, vaccines, and the risks of both.
 The WHO recommends that states work long-term, to build population resilience against vaccine myths and scares, to develop a strong campaign that is well prepared to respond to any event that may erode trust, and respond immediately to any event which may erode trust in health authorities.
+A review of 34 studies into communication strategies to tackle untruths about vaccines has also suggested strategies that are helpful, such as communicating scientific consensus and using humour to dispel myths, and unhelpful, such as scare tactics.